mt-cs/gaea/README.md

 - A homepage that displays:
     - Total amount of data size
-    - Number of active dashboard
+    - Number of active workloads
-    - Top 10 most used workloads
+    - Top 10 largest workloads
     - Number of daily users
     - Update history on workloads status
-- A search interface to query resources by keyword, RunID, tag or attributes
+- A search interface to query resources by keyword, RunID, or tag
+    - Display all completed and in-progress workload
+    - Link to workload URL

 ## Video Walkthrough